aiven/devportal/docs/products/cassandra/concepts/cross-cluster-replication.rst

 About cross-cluster replication
 -------------------------------

 Cross-cluster replication (CCR) is a configuration of Apache Cassandra services on the Aiven platform that mirrors your data between different clouds and/or regions, providing increased durability and locality.
 You can choose which region to replicate your data to.
-CCR deploys a single multi-datacenter Apache Cassandra cluster accross two Aiven services.
+CCR deploys a single multi-datacenter Apache Cassandra cluster across two Aiven services.
 Apache Cassandra is configured to treat nodes from a single service as located in a single datacenter.

 Why use CCR
 -----------